CS61BR/website_fa22/hw2/background.md

 This behavior is not unique to the conductivity of copper.
 In fact, there's an entire field, [percolation theory](https://en.wikipedia.org/wiki/Percolation_theory), dedicated to this subject.
 There is no known way to calculate the [percolation threshold](https://en.wikipedia.org/wiki/Percolation_threshold) for most models, but a lot of people have tried really hard (as evidenced by all the fancy math stuff on the wikipedia page).

 In this project, we're going to investigate a model of water in a porous material.
 We'll model the material as a square lattice (a.k.a. a grid), and assume that water comes from the top.
+Sites (grid spaces) can be closed or open; open sites fill with water if they are connected to the top.
 We'll say the system *percolates* if there's a path for water to reach the bottom of the model.

-In the following examples, black sites (grid spaces) are *closed*, white sites are *open* but *empty*, and blue sites are *open* and *full*.
+In the following examples, black sites are *closed*, white sites are *open* but *empty*, and blue sites are *open* and *full*.

 <div style="display: flex;">